Good Times, Bad Times (film)

-Good Times, Bad Times is a 1969 Canadian short television documentary film created by Donald Shebib with narration by John Granik featuring interviews with veterans intercut by wartime footage.
+Good Times, Bad Times is a 1969 Canadian short television documentary film created by Donald Shebib with narration by Jon Granik featuring interviews with veterans intercut by wartime footage.
 Shebib's presentation of war and the social status of Canada's veterans is blunt and "non-romanticized".
 The film was well-received and is Shebib's most distinguished short film.
 It won the Canadian Screen Award for Best Feature Length Documentary.

 Synopsis

 War's so terrible we can only remember the good things, and there weren't many of them.
 Nobody wants to remember the bad things.